Tips for Maintaining your Static Caravan

 External items can be expensive, to prolong life keep your static caravan steps and awnings safely stored in dry place inside the caravan.

 Dirt is bound to accumulate on your caravan during the course of the year.
 Making sure that you clean the exterior of your caravan will keep it looking fantastic and will also help ensure it stays waterproof.
 Use a jet wash or just a cloth and detergent when you clean the outside of your caravan.
 Windows clean easily with just normal window cleaning solution.
+Choose a caravan cleaner and polish that is recommended in our review of caravan cleaning products.

 Static Caravan Insurance